The Count: 1,040 calories, 72 grams fat, 3,470 milligrams sodium

 Club sandwiches can be deceptive, even with lean turkey or chicken meat.
 This one hides 1400 calories and a whole day's worth of saturated fat.
 Where are all those calories hiding?
 In the bacon, cheese, extra slice of giant bread, and mayo.
 Opt for a single-decker turkey sandwich, instead.
 Choose plenty of veggies and a few slices of avocado for great flavor.

 In a pinch, you might think that just one order of fries -- and nothing else -- would be OK.
 Not necessarily.
 Large fries can have more than 1400 calories.
 That's like a whole loaf of white bread, with an extra bonus of unhealthy saturated fat.
 If you're jonesing for fries, just get a small.
 You'll save 1100 wasted calories.

 How bad can those little, cute burgers be?
 If you eat the whole order of them, pretty bad.
-A plate of sliders can add up to 1800 calories.
-(That leaves 200 for the rest of your day.)
+A plate of four sliders can add up to 2310 calories.
+(That's more than you should consume in a full day!)
 Solution?
 Don't eat the whole order.
 Pack up one or two in a doggie bag and have them tomorrow.

 You can skip the most fattening restaurant meals by reading the menu closely.
 Look for clues.
 Words like pan-fried, sautéed, battered, breaded, au gratin, cheesy, creamy, buttered, deep-fried, béarnaise, or crispy are usually signs of extra fat and calories.
 "Crisp" items are often deep-fried in oil.